kaifkhan1040/EmailApi/README.md

 #for more informations click on this link
 https://developers.google.com/gmail/api/quickstart/python

-#Note
+# Note
-for security reason i have delete my token.json and token.pickle file . you should have to use yours.
+for security reason i have delete my token.json and token.pickle file as well as credentials.json. you should have to use yours.